-Real food and clean water.
-Providing your body with the nutrients and water it needs is crucial to reducing stress.
-Stress actually depletes your body of nutrients.
+Nutrient-dense food and filtered water.
+Providing your body with the nutrients and water it needs to function optimally is crucial to reducing stress.
+Stress depletes your body of nutrients.

-Make sure to include plenty of protein, vegetables and tons of leafy greens, healthy fats and a little bit of low-sugar fruits.
-These foods contain stress-reducing nutrients such as magnesium, zinc, calcium, vitamins C and E, folate and B-vitamins.
+Make sure to include protein, vegetables, plants and tons of leafy greens, fruits and healthy fats.
+These foods contain stress-reducing nutrients such as magnesium, zinc, calcium, vitamin C, fat-soluble vitamins A, D, E and K, vitamin B12, folate and other B-vitamins.
 Consume adequate protein at every meal.
-The importance of clean protein cannot be underestimated because under any type of stress your body requires more protein.
+The importance of organic, pasture-raised and grass-fed protein cannot be underestimated because under any type of stress your body requires more protein.

 Drink a minimum of half your weight in ounces of clean, filtered water daily.
 Add a pinch of unprocessed sea salt.
 Many people are chronically dehydrated which may reveal as dry skin, brittle bones, back pain, hunger which is actually thirst and even depleted brain chemistry (neurotransmitters function in water).

 Hydrate sufficiently, eat mindfully, chew your food thoroughly and enjoy mealtime.
 Eliminate news, television, loud music, cell phones, computer and stressful conversations during meals.